astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/03-python-control-flow.md

 **pass**: Null statement that does nothing, used as a placeholder where syntax requires a statement.

 **Pseudocode**: A human-readable description of an algorithm that focuses on logic and structure without syntactic details.

+**sentinel value**: A special marker value (like -999, 'END', or None) that signals the end of data or a special condition, allowing loops to know when to stop processing

 **Short-circuit Evaluation**: The behavior where logical operators stop evaluating as soon as the result is determined.